Marco Rubio: Republican primaries

 In the first Republican primary, the February 1 Iowa caucuses, Rubio finished third, behind candidates Ted Cruz and Donald Trump.
 During a nationally televised debate among Republican candidates in New Hampshire on February 6, 2016, Rubio was criticized by rival Chris Christie for speaking repetitiously, with Christie saying Rubio sounded "scripted".
 On February 9, when he placed fifth in the New Hampshire primary results, Rubio took the blame and acknowledged a poor debate performance.
 In the third Republican contest, the South Carolina primary on February 20, Rubio finished second, but did not gain any delegates as Trump won all of South Carolina's congressional districts and thus delegates.
 Jeb Bush left the race that day, leading to a surge in campaign donations and endorsements to Rubio.
 On February 23, Rubio finished second in the Nevada caucuses, again losing to Trump.
 Trump called Rubio's remarks at the February 25 debate "robotic" due to Rubio's repeated use of the same talking points; Rubio was later followed by hecklers who were dressed as robots.

 At another Republican debate on February 25, Rubio repeatedly criticized frontrunner candidate Donald Trump.
 It was described by CNN as a "turning point in style" as Rubio had previously largely ignored Trump during his campaign, and this deviated from Rubio's signature "optimistic campaign message".
 The next day Rubio continued turning Trump's attacks against him, even ridiculing Trump's physical appearance.
 On March 1, called 'Super Tuesday' with eleven Republican contests on that day, Rubio's sole victory was in Minnesota, the first state he had won since voting began a month prior.
 Rubio went on to win further contests in Puerto Rico on March 6 and the District of Columbia on March 12, but lost eight other contests from March 5 to 8.
 Around that time, Rubio revealed he was not "entirely proud" of his personal attacks on Trump.

 On March 15, Rubio suspended his campaign after placing second in his own home state of Florida.
 Hours earlier, Rubio had expressed expectations for a Florida win, and said he would continue to campaign (in Utah) "irrespective of" that night's results.
 The result was that Rubio won 27.0% of the Florida vote, while Trump won 45.7% and all of Florida's delegates.
 The conclusion of the six March 15 contests (out of which Rubio won none) left Rubio with 169 delegates on the race to reach 1237, but Ted Cruz already had 411 and Trump 673.
 On March 17, Rubio ruled out runs for the vice-presidency, governorship of Florida and even reelection for his senate seat.
 He said only that he would be a "private citizen" by January 2017, leading to some media speculation of the termination of his political career.
+(Rubio later reversed his decision and was reelected to the Senate.)